DrValani/DrValani.github.io/pages/phd.md

 layout: page-fullwidth
 title: "On the partition function for the three-dimensional Ising model"
 subheadline: "Ph.D Thesis title"
-teaser: "Here I hope to present my results beyond the restrictions of printed paper..."
+teaser: "A presentation of my phd results beyond the restrictions of printed paper..."
 permalink: "/phd/"
 header:
    image_fullwidth: "header_roadmap_2.jpg"